-Interior of caves is simple – ceiling, for the most part, has been left without changes, with large boulders perched in the conglomerate.
-Walls though are plastered with clay and covered with bright colored paintings.
-Paintings consist of a large amount of smaller miniatures showing the many deities of Buddhist pantheon.
+The interior of caves is simple – the ceiling, for the most part, has been left without changes, with large boulders perched in the conglomerate.
+The walls though are plastered with clay and covered with bright colored paintings.
+Paintings consist of a large amount of smaller miniatures showing the many deities of the Buddhist pantheon.